Wellness

 • Adjust as needed

-Stress management is not a luxury—it's a necessity for hormonal balance and overall wellness.
-By incorporating Ayurvedic techniques into your daily life, you can build resilience, reduce stress, and support your body's natural capacity for balance and healing.
+Stress management isn't a luxury.
+For hormonal balance and overall wellness, it's a necessity.
+As you bring these Ayurvedic techniques into daily life, you build resilience, lower stress, and support your body's own capacity for balance and healing.

 ---